quintero-luis/DragonBall_MVVM_DesignPatterns/README.md

 # Dragon Ball Heroes App

-An iOS app that displays a list of Dragon Ball heroes, allowing users to view detailed information and transformations for each hero.
+An iOS app that displays a list of Dragon Ball heroes, allowing users to view detailed hero information.

 ## Technologies used: